History of Carlos Correa in Timeline

 Carlos Correa opted to not play in the 2023 World Baseball Classic in anticipation of the birth of his second child.

-In 2023, Carlos Correa batted .230, which was a career low, and he grounded into a league-leading 30 double plays.
+In 2023, Carlos Correa had career lows in batting average, on-base percentage, and slugging percentage.
+He also grounded into a league-leading and career-high 30 double plays.

-As of 2024, Carlos Correa and his family reside in St. Paul, Minnesota all year round.
+As of 2024, Carlos Correa and his family reside in St. Paul, Minnesota year-round.